June 26, 2024

 By Janine Mothershed

 In the intricate world of healthcare, radiology stands out as a critical diagnostic tool that provides invaluable insights into patients’ conditions.
-Behind the scenes, skilled medical coders play a pivotal role in translating complex radiological procedures and diagnoses into standardized codes that are essential for billing, reimbursement, and healthcare analytics.
+Behind the scenes, skilled radiology medical coders play a pivotal role in translating complex radiological procedures and diagnoses into standardized codes that are essential for billing, reimbursement, and healthcare analytics.

 What is Radiology?